Environment engineering to protect quantum coherence in tripartite systems under dephasing noise: Abstract

 \section{Abstract}

-In the era of quantum 2.0, a key technological challenge lies in preserving coherence within quantum systems.
-Quantum coherence is susceptible to decoherence because of the interactions with the environment.
-Dephasing is a process that destroys the coherence of quantum states, leading to a loss of quantum information.
-In this work, we explore the dynamics of the relative entropy of coherence for tripartite pure and mixed states in the presence of structured dephasing environments at finite temperatures.
-Our findings demonstrate that the system's resilience to decoherence depends on the bath configuration.
-Specifically, when each qubit interacts with an independent environment, the dynamics differ from those observed with a shared bath.
-In a Markov, memoryless environment, coherence in both pure and mixed states decays, whereas coherence is preserved in the presence of reservoir memory.
-Thus, reservoir memory significantly enhances the robustness of tripartite coherence.
+The practical success of quantum technology hinges on sustaining quantum coherence, which is vulnerable to environmental interactions causing decoherence.
+We investigate coherence in tripartite quantum systems under the influence of noisy environment.
+In this study, we explore the dynamics of the relative entropy of coherence for tripartite pure and mixed states in the presence of structured dephasing environments at finite temperatures.
+Our findings demonstrate that the system's resilience to decoherence is strongly influenced by the bath type and configuration.
+Specifically, when each qubit interacts with an independent environment, the coherence dynamics differ from those observed in a shared bath setting.
+In a Markov, memoryless environment, coherence in both pure and mixed states decay faster, whereas coherence is preserved for longer time in the presence of environment memory.
+This highlights the crucial role of environment memory in enhancing the robustness of tripartite coherence.